shravaniraut175/shravaniraut175/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Shravani!
 =================================================================================================================================

 A passionate Web Development Enthusiast 🚀
 ------------------------------------------

-👩‍💻 About Me Hi!
+👩‍💻Hi!
 I'm a web development enthusiast with a background in Artificial Intelligence and Data Science and I'm focused on building strong skills in HTML, CSS, Java, Python and JavaScript.
 I love exploring new technologies.
 Always excited to learn, grow, and connect!

+---

 ## 👩‍💻 About Me
 Hi!
 I'm a web development enthusiast with a background in **Artificial Intelligence and Data Science**.